vsankarl/dcom/README.md

 # Summary
 Foundational and minimalistic framework illustrating the interprocess hosting of a C++ Object, enabling invocation by a Remote Client.
-The network layer between client and serrver is implemented as pipes.
+The network layer between client and server is implemented as pipes.

 1. Functionalities: